 Solly is a former OSRUI camper, counselor, unit head, and assistant director, and became OSRUI’s 10th director in 2017.

 He believes that summer camp is the place that makes Judaism come alive, creates friendships for life, and gives young people a supportive environment in which to grow.
-Solly leads our professional staff team, and works with our lay leadership and synagogue partners to continue the magic that has existed in Oconomowoc since 1952.
+Solly leads our professional staff team, lay leadership, and synagogue partners to continue the magic that has existed in Oconomowoc since 1952.

 Prior to rejoining the OSRUI team, Solly worked as a management consultant advising companies on business strategy.
 He previously worked for the Union for Reform Judaism (URJ) in multiple roles.
 His time at the URJ included stints in Washington D.C. at the Religious Action Center (RAC), and in New York City leading the planning and implementation of the URJ’s largest programs for adults and youth.

 A native Midwesterner, Solly has a BA from the University of Wisconsin–Madison and an MBA from the New York University Stern School of Business.
 He is a Wexner Foundation Field Fellow and was named to JUF Chicago’s list of “36 under 36” in 2018.